7 Trendy Ways to Display Kids Art at Home

 3. Make a Memory Book with Artkive

 Fun Fact: Artkive now includes a virtual gallery with new book purchases, blending both physical and digital memory keeping.
+Not sure if a book is right for you?
+Here are 7 reasons parents get a kids art book — it might help you decide.

 4. Go Digital with Skylight Frames